warthan07/Nemaktis/doc/source/high_level/tutorial.rst

     wavelengths = np.linspace(0.4, 0.8, 11)
     sim = nm.LightPropagator(
-        material=mat, wavelengths=wavelengths, numerical_aperture=0.4)
+        material=mat, wavelengths=wavelengths, max_NA_objective=0.4,
+        max_NA_condenser=0, N_radial_wavevectors=1)
     output_fields = sim.propagate_fields(method="bpm")

-The numerical aperture defined in this code snippet corresponds to the one of the microscope objective.
+The parameter ``max_NA_objective`` defined in this code snippet corresponds to the maximal numerical aperture of the microscope objective.
+The parameters ``max_NA_condenser`` and ``N_radial_wavevectors`` respectively sets the maximal numerical aperture of the input condenser aperture and the number ``Nr`` of incident wavevectors in the radial direction of the condenser (the total number of wavevectors will be ``1+3*Nr*(Nr-1)``, so be carefull to not set a value too big to avoid memory overflow or long running time).
+Here, we assume an almost fully closed condenser aperture, so we set the numerical aperture to zero and the total number of wavevectors to 1.
+Note that omitting the two parameters ``max_NA_objective`` and ``N_radial_wavevectors`` during the construction of the :class:`~nemaktis.light_propagator.LightPropagator` object will default to these values, i.e. this class will assume that there is only one single plane wave incident normally on the sample.
+Finally, we mention that you will be able to dynamically set the actual values of the numerical aperture of the objective and  condenser later on when visualizing the optical fields (with the constraints that these quantities must always be comprised between 0 and the max bounds set here).

 The :class:`~nemaktis.light_propagator.LightPropagator.propagate_fields` method uses the specified backend to propagate fields (here, ``bpm-solver``) and returns an :class:`~nemaktis.light_propagator.OpticalFields` object containing the results of the simulation.
 Periodic boundary conditions in the ``x`` and ``y`` directions are systematically assumed, so you should always extend apropriately your director field in order to have a uniform field near the mesh boundaries.

-Note that internally two simulations are run for each wavelength, one with an input light source polarised along ``x`` and the other with an input light source polarised along ``y``.
+Note that internally two simulations are run for each wavelength and wavevector, one with an input light source polarised along ``x`` and the other with an input light source polarised along ``y``.
 This allows us to fully caracterize the transmission matrix of the sample and reconstruct any type of micrographs (bright field, crossed polariser...), as we will see in the next section.

 Similaryly to the :class:`~nemaktis.lc_material.DirectorField` object, you can save the output fields to a XML VTK file, and reimport them in other scripts: